How A VPN Can Boost Your Online Security & Privacy

 The service is compatible with all major platforms, including Windows, Android, Mac OS X, iOS, and even Linux.
 You can even use NordVPN on your router (Tomato, Asus, and DD-WRT).

-NordVPN offers more than 3,500 servers in 61 countries and up to 6 simultaneous connections.
-It supports OpenVPN, PPTP, IPsec, and L2TP protocols with AES-256 cipher, RSA-2048 handshake, and HMAC SHA-1 authentication.
+NordVPN offers more than 5,100 servers in 60+ countries and up to 6 simultaneous connections.
+It supports OpenVPN and IKEv2/IPSec protocols with AES-256 cipher, RSA-2048 handshake, and HMAC SHA-1 authentication.
 It also features perfect forward secrecy with 3072-bit DHE keys.
 This is all accompanied by a reliable kill switch and a strict no-logging policy.

 The company offers around 3,000 free proxies, static/dynamic shared and dedicated IPs, and an additional layer of protection for increased anonymity.